Ichimoku Cloud Analysis: GBP/USD, Gold

 XAUUSD, “Gold vs US Dollar”

 XAUUSD, Time Frame H4.
-Indicator signals: Tenkan-Sen and Kijun-Sen are still influenced by “Golden Cross” (1) and D “Golden Cross”.
-Ichimoku Cloud is moving upwards (2), Chinkou Lagging Span is above the chart, and the price is on W Kijun-Sen. Short‑term forecast: we can expect resistance from W Kijun-Sen, and the price to be corrected towards D Senkou Span B.
+Indicator signals: Tenkan-Sen and Kijun-Sen intersected and formed “Dead Cross” (1), but they are still influenced by D “Golden Cross”.
+Ichimoku Cloud is moving upwards (2), Chinkou Lagging Span is on the chart, and the price is on Tenkan-Sen. Short‑term forecast: we can expect resistance from Kijun-Sen, and attempts of the price to fix inside the cloud.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.